 3. Go scuba diving

 With its clear waters and abundant marine life, Dominica is a great place to go scuba diving.
-There are dive sites suitable for all levels of experience, from beginners to experienced divers.
-Some of the best dive sites include Champagne Reef, Scott’s Head, and Soufriere Bay.
+There are dive sites suitable for all experience levels, from beginners to experienced divers.
+The best dive sites include Champagne Reef, Scott’s Head, and Soufriere Bay.

-Scuba diving is a popular activity in Dominica, and there are dive sites suitable for all levels of experience.
+Scuba diving is popular in Dominica, and dive sites are suitable for all experience levels.
 The island’s clear waters and abundant marine life make it a great place to explore beneath the waves.

 See Related: Best White Water Rafting in the World